What's the best way to speed up my iPhone? It's getting a bit old and starting to slow down.

 Lots of our readers would like to speed up a slow, old iPhone - it's a common problem.
 If you're still using an iPhone that's two or more generations old, the chances are that it isn't as nippy as it used to be.
 The interface seems more sluggish, apps take longer to open or run - it just isn't the swift device you remember.
 Maybe it's been performing more slowly since you installed iOS 7, iOS 8 or iOS 9.
 But there are some techniques we can use to speed up an ailing older iPhone.
 Whether you're on an iPhone 3GS, iPhone 4, iPhone 4S, iPhone 5, iPhone 5c, iPhone 5s, iPhone 6 or iPhone 6 Plus, you can benefit from our speed tips for older smartphones.

-Apple's iPhone 6s, iPhone 6s Plus and iPhone SE are its flagship smartphones, but older models remain popular: the iPhone 6 and iPhone 6 Plus are still sold by Apple as budget alternatives, and plenty of Apple fans continue to use a beloved iPhone 5s, iPhone 5c, iPhone 4S, iPhone 4, iPhone 3GS or even older iPhone.
+Apple's iPhone 7, iPhone 7 Plus and iPhone SE are its flagship smartphones and the iPhone 6s and iPhone 6s Plus are still very powerful.
+But older models remain popular: the iPhone 6 and iPhone 6 Plus are still available as budget alternatives, and plenty of Apple fans continue to use a beloved iPhone 5s, iPhone 5c, iPhone 4S, iPhone 4, iPhone 3GS or even older iPhone.

 Is your iPhone still performing?
 All computing devices are prone to slowing down over time, as their memory fills up and extra software is installed, but the way iPhones use their memory makes them less prone to this than most.
 It's possible that it just feels slower than it used to, because you've got used to what initially seemed dazzlingly quick operation, or have started to compare it to friends' newer, even faster models.